MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 **Overview**: Brings the power of [ReactiveX](https://reactivex.io/) to Flutter.

-**Reactive Computation** It has advanced handling of reactive computations compared to `ValueNotifier` but still requires explicit logic to combine and react to different data streams, as shown in the example below.
+**Reactive Computation** As shown in the example below, It has advanced handling of reactive computations compared to `ValueNotifier`.
+Still, it requires explicit logic to combine and react to different data streams.

 **Storing Computed Values**: it doesn't directly store computed values in a stateful way, but it does provide useful operators like [distinctUnique](https://pub.dev/documentation/rxdart/latest/rx/DistinctUniqueExtension/distinctUnique.html) to help you minimize recomputes.